Clark College during COVID-19

 Clark College continues to respond to evolving guidance from state and local health authorities regarding COVID-19.
 Check this page regularly for up-to-date information.

-Beginning in the 2022 winter term, Clark College will become a fully vaccinated campus.
+Clark College is a fully vaccinated campus.
 Learn what that means for students on the Student Vaccination web page.

 Learn the latest about vaccinations, class formats, financial assistance, and how to reach student services through our regularly updated Frequently Asked Questions.